StreamingFlow/dispel4py-execution/README.md

 The engine communicates with the [Laminar Server](https://github.com/StreamingFlow/dispel4py-server) to retrieve and execute workflows on behalf of the [client](https://github.com/StreamingFlow/dispel4py-client), ensuring that all necessary resources are managed effectively.
 The results of an execution are directly sent back to the client.
 Whether running locally or within a Docker container, the execution engine is responsible for the core computational tasks of the Laminar framework.

+Laminar takes full advantage of dispel4py’s capabilities, including automatic parallelization of workflows and dynamic resource provisioning when running workflows in parallel or dynamically.
+These features ensure efficient and scalable execution of data-intensive applications.

 # Laminar Execution Instructions

 The following instructions will allow you to run the Flask application which executes dispel4py workflows